andrew henderson menu

 GILTI and Foreign Tax Credit

 The creation of GILTI by the 2017 Tax Cuts and Jobs Act (TCJA) effectively imposes a minimum tax on the worldwide earnings of corporations.
-It expanded the remit under which US income tax may be imposed on controlled foreign corporations.
-Read our article: What is GILTI Tax and How Can You Reduce It? – to learn more.
+It increased the amount of US income tax that can be imposed on controlled foreign corporations.

-In other words, as a US citizen living overseas and running an offshore company, you can keep active business earnings out of the US tax net.
+In other words, as a US citizen living overseas and running an offshore company, you could keep active business earnings out of the US tax net.

-Under the GILTI rules, aimed at inducing companies to return to the US, the government exempted active business earnings even when repatriated.
-Still, it introduced a 10.5% minimum tax on all global income from intangible assets not already taxed in the source country.
+Under the current GILTI rules, aimed at inducing companies to return to the US, the government exempted active business earnings even when repatriated.
+Instead, it introduced a 10.5% minimum tax on all global income from intangible assets not already taxed in the source country.

 Since intellectual property (IP) is one of the easiest assets to shift offshore, the proposal was aimed at dissuading US companies from moving IP transfer pricing to entities in zero- and low-tax jurisdictions.